 "In this wonderful and intellectually ambitious book, Mukti Khaire re-thinks culture at the intersection of economics and sociology.
 With carefully instantiated case studies, she leavens our understanding of how art and culture have worked, should work, and will work."

-—Rohit Deshpande, Harvard University
+—Rohit Deshpande, Harvard Business School

 "This remarkable book bridges the gap between art and business.
 It lucidly and convincingly reveals the structure and functioning of creativity in the marketplace.
 Probing key notions like artistic value, innovation, and circulation, Khaire throws light on how novelty is accepted and made intelligible."